 What to do before the JHPCE Orientation Session

-Before attending the Orientation Session, if you have never used a Linux or Unix system before, we strongly recommend going through the Unix Command Line tutorial offered at the Code Academy site at https://www.codecademy.com/learn/learn-the-command-line .
+If you have never used a Linux or Unix system before, we strongly recommend going through the Unix Command Line tutorial offered at the Digital Ocean site at https://www.digitalocean.com/community/tutorials/a-linux-command-line-primer .
 The cluster is entirely Linux based, so some exposure to the Linux command line environment is recommended before attending the Orientation Session.
 The tutorial should only take 30 minutes or so to go through.

 In order to access the JHPCE cluster and make use of the applications on the cluster, you may need to install additional software on your smart phone and laptop.
 If possible, please install this software prior to attending the JHPCE Cluster Orientation session.

 - Install the 2 Factor Authentication program.
 The JHPCE cluster makes use of “Google Authenticator” to provide enhanced security.
 You can choose to either install an app on your smartphone or, if you do not have an Apple or Android based smart phone, you can install an extension to the Google Chrome browser.
 Prior to the Orientation Session, you will only need to download the GoogleAuthenticator app on your smart phone, or install the Authy Chrome extension.
 We will be configuring Google Authenticator during the Orientation Session.
 Please see https://jhpce.jhu.edu/knowledge-base/authentication/2-factor-authentication/#otp for instructions.

 - Install required client software.
 You may need to install a couple of programs on your laptop or desktop in order to access the JHPCE Cluster.
 You will need 1) an SSH client for logging in, 2) an SFTP client for transferring files to and from the cluster, and 3) an X11 client for displaying graphics back from the JHPCE cluster.
 The SSH client is a requirement – the SFTP and X11 clients are preferable but optional.